 You may have heard the acronym “CCPA” mentioned recently, in connection with an upcoming data privacy regulation in the state of California.
 As your ad management team, we have been following these proceedings closely so you don’t have to worry about your ads being compliant — we’ll handle all of that for you.

 California Consumer Privacy Act (CCPA)

-The California Consumer Privacy Act takes effect on January 1, 2020 and enforces data privacy regulations for residents of California.
+The California Consumer Privacy Act took effect on January 1, 2020 and enforces data privacy regulations for residents of California.
 Similar to last year’s GDPR which regulated data usage for citizens of the EU, the CCPA will give Californians control over how their personal data is used by businesses.